1970 British Commonwealth Games

-The 1970 British Commonwealth Games (Scottish Gaelic: Geamannan a 'Cho-fhlaitheis Bhreatainn 1970) were held in Edinburgh, Scotland, from 16 to 25 July 1970.

-This was the first time the name British Commonwealth Games was adopted, the first time metric units rather than imperial units were used in all events, and also the first time the games were held in Scotland.

-Also, these games saw the first unique Games trademark logo: an emblem showing the Games emblem intertwined with a St Andrews Cross and a thistle.
-They were followed by the 1970 Commonwealth Paraplegic Games for wheelchair athletes.
+The 1970 British Commonwealth Games were held in Edinburgh, Scotland, from 16 to 25 July 1970.
+This was the first time the name British Commonwealth Games was adopted, the first time metric units rather than imperial units were used in all events, and also the first time the event was held in Scotland.
+Also, the event saw the first unique Games trademark logo: an emblem showing the Games emblem intertwined with a St Andrews Cross and a thistle.
+The event was followed by the 1970 Commonwealth Paraplegic Games for wheelchair athletes.

 Host selection

 In August 1966, the bid vote was held in Jamaica.
-Edinburgh, Scotland with 18 votes beat Christchurch, New Zealand with 11.
+Edinburgh, Scotland with 18 votes beat Christchurch, New Zealand, with 11.

 Participating teams

 42 teams were represented at the 1970 Games.(Teams competing for the first time are shown in bold).